in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ## You will learn
 - Get an overview of Spring Framework
 - What are the problems that Spring Framework wanted to solve?
+- Get an overview of Spring MVC Framework
+- What are the problems that Spring MVC Framework wanted to solve?
 - Get an overview of Spring Boot Framework
 - What are the problems that Spring Boot wants to solve?
-- Compare Spring vs Spring Boot
+- Compare Spring vs Spring Boot vs Spring MVC
-- Most important thing that you will learn is Spring Boot is not a competitor to Spring Framework.
-With starter projects and auto configuration Spring Boot adds on to the great work done by Spring Framework.
+- Most important thing that you will learn is Spring, Spring MVC and Spring Boot are not competing for the same space.
+They solve different problems and they solve them very well.

 ## What is the core problem that Spring Framework solves?